 I can't give you a one size fits all answer.
 Sorry, you won't see “you should charge X amount of dollars” here.
 But don't worry!
 I'm also not going to give you some bullshit answer like charge what you're worth either.

-Today, I am going to educate you on the different pricing structures you can use as a wedding planner and what factors to consider when setting your wedding planner pricing.
+Today, I will educate you on the different pricing structures you can use as a wedding planner and what factors to consider when setting your wedding planner pricing.

-Don't worry, this isn't going to be one of those “charge what you're worth” kind of articles (in fact, I think charging what your worth is a big lie).
-Instead, I'm breaking down how to set your own wedding planner pricing and answering: “How much do wedding planners cost”?
+Don't worry, this isn't going to be one of those “charge what you're worth” kind of articles (in fact, I think charging what you're worth is a big lie).
+Instead, I'm breaking down how to set your own wedding planner pricing and answering the question: “How much do wedding planners cost”? and “How do I come up with my wedding planner pricing?”

 If you scroll to the bottom, I will give you what I see as an average in the industry, but keep in mind, it varies.
 And I truly believe that the sky is the limit for you.